 - Consider the origin: Icelandic and Norwegian cod offer higher quality

-Mastering cod lies in understanding that each cut is a specific culinary tool.
-Mastering these differences transforms amateur cooks into true artisans of the kitchen.
+Mastery in using cod lies in understanding that each cut is a specific culinary tool.
+Mastering these differences transforms amateur cooks into true culinary artisans.